adnjoo/React-Weather/README.md

 ## react weather app

-> this app helps you tell the weather in your local area.
+> this app helps you find the weather.

 <a href='https://adnjoo.github.io/weather-app/'><img src='./scrn1.png' width='250px'></a>